The Ultimate Guide to Scaffolding Base Plate Size

 - Make sure that each base plate at the bottom of the scaffold is tightly affixed to the scaffold standard.

-- If working on a long project, regularly check each base plate to ensure everything stays in a level and stable position.
+- If working on a long project, regularly check each base plate to ensure everything stays level and stable.

 - If using adjustable scaffolding base plates, follow the installation instructions and any local or Standard/Regulation requirements for them.